kjur/typepki-jwt/README.md

 ### signing JWS with private key
 This supports asymmetric private key or shared key of CrytoKey object of W3C Crypto API for signing.
-It may be useful to a generate key or importing key by using [typepki-webcrypto](https://kjur.github.io/typepki-webcrypto/) module.
+It may be useful to generate a key or import a key by using [typepki-webcrypto](https://kjur.github.io/typepki-webcrypto/) module.

 ```JavaScript
 import { importPEM } from "typepki-webcrypto";